perl11/perl11-blog/content/unicode-identifiers.md

 incompatible mixed-script pairs such as **Greek + Cyrillic**.

 All utf8 encoded names are checked for wellformed-ness.

+[^1]: In Unicode, they're generally unified into a single set, via a process called "Han unification".
+So, unlike Greek "Α" vs Cyrillic "А", the "same" character that may even look slightly differently in Chinese vs Japanese (e.g. "海"), would have a single codepoint in Unicode.

 # [Comments at /r/cperl/](https://www.reddit.com/r/cperl/comments/5y063u/unicode_identifiers/)